stefanintech/stefanintech/README.md

 <img src="github-banner.png" alt="personal banner">

-<p>Passion to serve others, solve problems, and create effective solutions one line of code at a time.</p>
+<p align="center">Passion to serve others, solve problems, and create effective solutions one line of code at a time.</p>

 ## Tech Stack